 Should you have any questions regarding the application process, feel free to contact the AIT North American Administrator, Jody Orrison at jorrison [uhlztasp] ait-budapest [shzpokiz] com.

 Data in this section can be changed only in your profile (My account, My profile)

 List the 5 most advanced computer science, mathematics, or engineering courses you will have taken prior to entering the AIT program.
 Include the semester/year (e.g., Spring/ 2015) and the letter grade (e.g., A-) you received in those courses you have completed.
 For those in progress, please write "in progress."

 List the names and e-mail addresses of two persons who know your academic qualifications well, who will be submitting letters of recommendation for you.
 At least one of these (and ideally both) should be a computer science, mathematics, or engineering professor.
 When you submit your application, these professors will automatically receive an e-mail telling them how to submit their letters.

-Please provide the name and e-mail address of a competent person at your Study Abroad Office/Office of International Programs (or the office/contact from which you will gain approval to study abroad).
+Please provide the name and e-mail address of a contact person at your Study Abroad Office/Office of International Programs (or the office/contact from which you will gain approval to study abroad).
 In case you do not know an actual person, please provide a general e-mail address of the office.
-It is required to fill in at least one email address.

 Have you ever traveled or lived in a foreign country?